Skip to main navigation

 Primary stage

 During the primary stage of syphilis, one or more sores (chancres) form at the site where the bacteria entered the body.
 This often occurs within 3 weeks of exposure but can range from 10 to 90 days.
-A person is highly contagious during the primary stage and can easily pass the infection to others.
+A person is contagious during the primary stage and can easily pass the infection to others.

 Swelling of the lymph nodes may occur near the area of the chancre.